projectcalico/calico/networking/change-block-size.md

 ```
 kubectl delete pod -A --all
 ```
-Validate your pods and block size are correct by running the following commands
+Validate your pods and block size are correct by running the following commands:

 ```
 kubectl get pods --all-namespaces -o wide
 calicoctl ipam show --show-blocks
 ```
-#### Step 8: Delete the temporary IP pool
+#### Step 9: Delete the temporary IP pool

 Clean up the IP pools by deleting the temporary IP pool.